Career : 2004 – 2006

 Teague was retained on Carlton’s list in 2007 as insurance, but wasn’t called up by the Blues again.
 Regardless, he maintained his trademark intensity for the Ants throughout an injury-interrupted year, and finished third in their Best and Fairest with 68 votes from 14 games.
 In 2008 he was appointed as senior coach of the Bullants, whilst continuing as a VFL player alongside club captain Josh Vansittart.
 He retired from the field in October of that year, taking up an appointed as a Development Coach at Carlton in addition to his duties as senior coach at Cramer St. Under Teague, the Bullants made it through to consecutive VFL Grand Finals in 2010 and 2011, only to lose to the North Ballarat Roosters on each occasion.

 That achievement did not go unnoticed at AFL level, and David was lured to the West Coast Eagles in 2011 as an assistant to John Worsfold.
-He spent three seasons in the west, before having stints with St Kilda and then the Grand Final bound Crows up to and including 2017.
+He spent three seasons in the west, before having stints with St Kilda in 2014 and then moving in 2015 to the Grand Final bound Crows up to and including 2017.
 Lo and behold, the high scoring Crows would miss out on the big day, but the Blues would come knocking - a three year contract to Teague to join our reset coaching panel.

 Milestones50 Games (AFL) : Round 17, 2004 vs Geelong

 50 Games (Carlton) : Round 22, 2006 vs Sydney